JefMari/awesome-wysiwyg-editors/readme.md

 WYSIWYG Editors that can be use without dependecy to other libraries or frameworks.

+- [Adiptal Editor](https://adiptal.com/) - Adiptal ediotr is an iframe based WYSIWYG editor that has advanced features and custom components to design responsive pages with clean, minimal and lightweight code.
 - [Aloha Editor](https://github.com/alohaeditor/Aloha-Editor) - Aloha Editor is a JavaScript content editing library.
 - [CKEditor 4](https://github.com/ckeditor/ckeditor-dev) - Battle-tested WYSIWYG HTML editor.
 - [CKEditor 5](https://github.com/ckeditor/ckeditor5) - A set of ready to use rich text editors created with a powerful framework.